developersflex/nodejs-interview-task/README.md

-# Flex Business Solutions Tech Test - Bookie
+# Flex Business Solutions Tech Test - BookStore

 In Flex Business Solutions, we aim to provide excellence and efficiency on all our lines of code in order to support the day-to-day activities of the company using our software solutions.
 In doing so, we use microservices to seperate the concerns of the codebase.
 Microservices help us when we need to make a change to functionality — and deploy that functionality in a way that the rest of the system doesn't have to change.